cobyeastwood/obsess-overs/README.md

 - File uploading / SMS
 - SQL database querying and storing

-I also added a cool ORC feature for allowing users to extract food items from uploaded receipts to add to a fridge allowing you to store all of your ingredients then selectively pick some to search recipes.
+In addition, I added a cool ORC feature with [gosseract](https://github.com/otiai10/gosseract) for allowing users to extract food items from uploaded receipts to add to a fridge allowing you to store all of your ingredients then selectively pick some to search recipes.

 ### Technologies
 Frontend includes React, and Redux.
-Backend was built with Go libraries like gin-gonic, gosseract, and Redis/Postgres as a database.
+Backend was built with Go libraries gin-gonic, gosseract, and Redis/Postgres as a database.